 The severity of the suspension increases with each violation, making it increasingly difficult for the minor to obtain a driver’s license in the future.
 These suspensions can significantly delay the minor’s ability to legally drive, impacting their independence and mobility.

 Driving without a license can lead to significant financial burdens.
 This includes fines, court costs, and potential insurance consequences.
-It’s essential for minors and their parents to understand these financial impacts to prepare adequately and avoid further complications.
+Minors and their parents need to understand these financial impacts to prepare adequately and avoid further complications.

 Fines and Court Costs